A Korean-Canadian opera singer rediscovers her voice in small-town Saskatchewan

 When Jaesook Ahn was growing up in South Korea, she dreamed of becoming an opera singer and of performing on stages around the world.

-She went to a top-notch opera school in St. Petersburg and spent a decade training.
+She went to a top-notch opera school in St. Petersburg, Russia, and spent a decade training.
 She mastered Tchaikovsky, Verdi and Mozart, earned a PhD, and returned to Seoul to sing professionally.

 She never imagined that one day she would sing in a church in a small Saskatchewan town.